 Our programme is a continuous learning journey that runs throughout the year with the exception of most school holidays (see the pool timetables for details of weeks when we don’t swim).
-Payment, either your initial payment or subsequently payment by your payment due date, is required to secure your child’s place in their class.
+Payment, either your initial payment or subsequent monthly payments, is required to secure your child’s place in their class.

-Read our Frequently Asked Questions about Recurring Payments, the easy way to pay for your Puddle Ducks lessons.
+Read our Frequently Asked Questions about Monthly Payments, the easy way to pay for your Puddle Ducks lessons.

 My child has special needs, can I still bring her to class?

 Our teachers all undergo training by the Swimming Teachers' Association (STA) that teaches them how to teach and care for children with certain special needs.

 We currently teach several children who have physical or mental disabilities, so please do call us and we'll talk through your requirements with you - we will absolutely be inclusive in our lessons where we can.
 In addition, we have some parents who have special needs themselves and have worked with them to ensure they can bring their child swimming.

 However, there are also a number of medical conditions/disabilities which are not covered by our swimming training and therefore our insurance does not permit us to teach in these circumstances.